-- 7.2.2.
-In the course of governmental activity that does not use any information acquired as a result of the taxpayer's participation in MVD; or - 7.2.3.
-In accordance with § 12.1.2 or § 12.2.1. - 7.3.
-Neither the state nor the Multistate Tax Commission shall use information acquired as a result of a taxpayer's participation in MVD to develop independent sources of information about the taxpayer for the purpose of discovering its identity. - 7.4.
-Unless the taxpayer consents otherwise in writing, or in accordance with § 12.1.2 or § 12.2.1, if a state learns the identity of a taxpayer before the MVD contract is in effect with respect to that state, the state shall: - 7.4.1.
-Make no use of the identity; and - 7.4.2.
-Conduct itself as if the identity had never been disclosed. - 8.
-Opening A Voluntary Disclosure Case (see also § 19 for definitions of Case and File) - 8.1.
-A taxpayer opens a voluntary disclosure case with respect to a state and a tax type when the Commission receives a writing that: - 8.1.1.
+- 8.1.
+A taxpayer opens a A voluntary disclosure case with respect to a taxpayer, state and a tax type is considered opened when the Commission receives a properly completed application electronically submitted to the Commission using the link provided on the Commission's website, writing that: - 8.1.1.
 States that the taxpayer "applies for voluntary disclosure" (or other words to that effect); - 8.1.2.
 Lists the state(s) to which the taxpayer wishes to voluntarily disclose; - 8.1.3.
 Lists the type(s) of tax sought to be voluntarily disclosed; and - 8.1.4.
-Provides the last digit of the taxpayer's federal employer identification number (FEIN) or last digit of its taxpayer identification number (TIN).
+Provides the last digit of the taxpayer's federal employer identification number (FEIN) or last digit of its taxpayer identification number (TIN). - 8.2.

-- 8.2.
 Providing the FEIN or TIN information allows the Commission to positively distinguish the applicant from other taxpayers without compromising its anonymity. - 8.3.
 A writing may be presented in any way, including Postal Service, fax, and e-mail.
-It need not be signed. - 8.4.
-Having an open case means that the taxpayer is protected from discovery in the listed states beginning 12:01 AM on the calendar day following the Commission's receipt of the writing and ending on the calendar day following expiration of a time limit (deadline) as set forth in §16.
-Unless the case is closed, protection from discovery in that case's state resumes at 12:01 AM on the calendar day after the taxpayer takes the required action.
+It need not be signed. - 8.24.
+Having an open case means that the taxpayer is protected from discovery (as defined in § 14.1) in as to the listed participating states applied to beginning 12:01 AM (Eastern Washington, D.C. time) on the calendar day following the Commission's receipt of the electronically submitted application writing and ending on the calendar day following expiration of a time limit (deadline) as set forth in §16.
+Unless the case is closed, protection from discovery in that case's state resumes at 12:01 AM (Washington, D.C. time) on the calendar day after the taxpayer takes the required action.
 See § 14.1 for the definition of protected from discovery.